tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 - `accessID`: `AccessID` applied through the frontend
 - `accessKey`: `AccessKey` applied through the frontend
-- Delegate: the callback object.
+- `Delegate`: callback object

-> !
-The required API parameters must be entered correctly to use the TPNS service for message push to the application.
+>!
+The parameters required by the API must be entered correctly; otherwise, TPNS will not be able to push messages correctly for the application.
+>

 #### Sample code